 If you fancy a challenge, you could walk the full 186 miles of the Pembrokeshire Coast Path.
 The trail starts in Amroth in the South and goes as far as St Dogmaels.
 This coast to coast journey would give you about 15 days of prime cliff top hiking and breathtaking views.

 Or, you could just do different sections at a time to see the best bits of the Pembrokeshire Coast Path.
-Either way, you will be blown away by the spectacular landscapes and scenery on some of the best walks in Wales.
+Either way, you’ll be blown away by the spectacular landscapes and scenery on some of the best walks in Wales.
 Honestly, it is heaven for walkers and nature lovers alike.

 Another very good reason why you need to visit Pembrokeshire Coast National Park has to be for its fantastic wildlife.
 The area has one of the biggest breeding colonies of grey seals in Britain.
 We were lucky enough to spot some seals with their cubs from the cliff tops.